ecohealthalliance/portfolio-manager/packages/reactive-table/README.md

             fn: function (value) { return value.length; }
         }
     ]

+For elements of nested objects and arrays, use mongo's syntax in the key:
+    {'key': 'emails.0.address', label: 'Email Address'}

 Finally, you can add attributes to a row's html, by passing an attributes argument: {{reactiveTable collection fields attrs}}